 Where possible and appropriate, content should be available on the site in html format as well as via pdf documents (to ensure easy access from a variety of devices).

-A review needs to be undertaken of the existing archival information available on the website to identify (and where possible rectify) any information or document gaps.
+A review needs to be undertaken of the existing archival information available on the website to identify (and, where possible, rectify) any information or document gaps.

 RECOMMENDATION 7: All existing GAC online content is to be transferred to new website.
 ICANN GAC Support staff should continue to be responsible for updating the renewed website, and will review existing archival material for gaps and omissions.